-Research Resources for Religion
+Research Resources for Theology and Religious Studies

 Below are some links to help you begin your research.
 If you need any assistance, do not hesitate to contact the Divinity Faculty library by e-mail or in person.
-Additionally the University Library provides a Research Skills Programme to support readers.

 - The Divinity Faculty Library is a primary source of printed and electronic material for the study and teaching of religion in Cambridge.
 Its holding can be searched using the Library Catalogue.